 HOW IS A PASSIVE HOUSE DESIGNED?

-A Passive house is designed with efficient floor area ratios, utilizing the building’s orientation: maximizing winter solar gains and minimizing summer solar gains.
+A Passive house is ideally designed with efficient floor area ratios, and using the building’s orientation: maximising winter solar gains and minimising summer solar gains.
 This is done by:

-- Maximizing winter solar gain with large south facing windows, whilst minimizing over shadowing from other objects and buildings
+- Maximising winter solar gain with large south facing windows, whilst minimising over shadowing from other objects and buildings

-- Minimizing summer solar gain with solar shading to stop overheating (deciduous trees are great for this, as they lose their leaves in winter).
+- Minimising summer solar gain with solar shading to stop overheating (deciduous trees are great for this, as they lose their leaves in winter).

 - Designing in passive cross, or stack, ventilation; keeping the building cool in the summer.